Nikzero6/WeboCode-Nikzero/README.md

 #### Services Section
 - Used bootstrap cards for making 2 service boxes and gave them a hover state.
+- Used an image as a background image url for the main div and put upon a geryish film on it.
 - Used fontawesome icons here.

 #### featured section